hpe-storage/python-3parclient/README.rst

-HP 3PAR REST Client
+HPE 3PAR REST Client
 ===================
-This is a Client library that can talk to the HP 3PAR Storage array.
+This is a Client library that can talk to the HPE 3PAR Storage array.
 The 3PAR storage array has a REST web service interface and a command line interface.
 This client library implements a simple interface for talking with either interface, as needed.
 The python Requests library is used to communicate